CrazyGaming77/CrazyGaming77.github.io/about.md

 ### More Information

-An IT Student learning aboiut GitHub
+An IT Student learning about GitHub